codelibs/fess-docs/en/10.0/admin/scheduler-guide.rst

 Display Configurations
 ----------------------

-Select Crawler > Scheduler in the left menu to display a list page of Job Scheduler Configuration, as below.
+Select System > Scheduler in the left menu to display a list page of Job Scheduler Configuration, as below.

 |image0|